-Here are our top recommendations for a better experience when you arrive in Lisbon, Portugal.
+Here are our 4 Suggestions when first arriving in Lisbon as top recommendations for a better experience when you arrive in Lisbon, Portugal.
 Check out our blog, pictures and video within !

 - Consider taking the metro downtown